Orthogonal Representation Learning for Estimating Causal Quantities: BACKGROUND MATERIALS

 \textbf{Two-stage Neyman-orthogonal learners.} To address the shortcomings of plug-in learners, two-stage meta-learners were proposed (see Appendix~\ref{app:extended-rw-orthogonal-learners}).
 These proceed as follows: \begin{itemize} \item \textbf{(i)}~First, one chooses a \emph{target model class} $\mathcal{G} = \{g(\cdot): \mathcal{V} \subseteq \mathcal{X} \to \mathcal{Y}\}$ such as, for example, neural networks. {A target model takes a (possibly confounded) subset $V$ of the original covariates $X$ as an input and outputs the prediction of causal quantities conditioned on $V$, namely, CAPOs $\xi_a^v(v) = \mathbb{E}(Y[a] \mid V = v)$ or CATE $\tau^v(v) = \mathbb{E}(Y[1] - Y[0] \mid V = v)$.} \item \textbf{(ii)}~Then, two-stage meta-learners formulate one of the \emph{target risks} for $g(v)$, where $v \in \mathcal{V}$:

 where $\eta = (\mu_0^x, \mu_1^x, \pi^x_1)$ are the nuisance functions, $w(\cdot) > 0$ is the weighting function, $\chi^x(x, \eta) = \mu_a^x(x)$ for CAPOs, and $\chi^x(x, \eta) = \mu_1^x(x) - \mu_0^x(x)$ for CATE.
 Based on $w(\cdot)$, there are multiple choices for choosing a target risk, each with different interpretations and implications for finite-sample two-stage estimation.
 For example, the DR-learners for CAPOs/CATE use $w(\pi^x_a(x))=1$, and the R-/IVW-learners for CATE use overlap weights $w(\pi^x_a(x))=\pi^x_0(x) \, \pi^x_1(x)$.
-Furthermore, it is easy too see that the minimization of the target risks in Eq.~\eqref{eq:target-risk-app} yields the best projection of the ground-truth $V$-level causal quantities: DR-learners yield the projection of CAPOs/CATE, $\xi_a^v(v)/\tau^v(v)$; and the R-/IVW-learners yield the projection of the overlap-weighted CATE, $\tau^v_{\pi_0 \, \pi_1}(v) = \mathbb{E}[\pi^x_0(X) \, \pi^x_1(X) (Y[1] - Y[0]) \mid V = v] \big/ \mathbb{E}[\pi^x_0(X) \, \pi^x_1(X) \mid V = v]$ \citep{morzywolek2023general,vansteelandt2023orthogonal}. \item \textbf{(iii)}~In the last step, two-stage meta-learners minimize an empirical version of the target risk $\hat{\mathcal{L}}_{\mathcal{G}}(g, \hat{\eta})$, which is estimated using observational data and the estimated at the first-stage nuisance functions $\hat{\eta}$.
+Furthermore, it is easy to see that the minimization of the target risks in Eq.~\eqref{eq:target-risk-app} yields the best projection of the ground-truth $V$-level causal quantities: DR-learners yield the projection of CAPOs/CATE, $\xi_a^v(v)/\tau^v(v)$; and the R-/IVW-learners yield the projection of the overlap-weighted CATE, $\tau^v_{\pi_0 \, \pi_1}(v) = \mathbb{E}[\pi^x_0(X) \, \pi^x_1(X) (Y[1] - Y[0]) \mid V = v] \big/ \mathbb{E}[\pi^x_0(X) \, \pi^x_1(X) \mid V = v]$ \citep{morzywolek2023general,vansteelandt2025orthogonal}. \item \textbf{(iii)}~In the last step, two-stage meta-learners minimize an empirical version of the target risk $\hat{\mathcal{L}}_{\mathcal{G}}(g, \hat{\eta})$, which is estimated using observational data and the nuisance functions $\hat{\eta}$ estimated at the first stage.
 The latest step then yields so-called \emph{Neyman-orthogonal learners} when the target risk is estimated with semi-parametric efficient estimators \citep{robins1995semiparametric,foster2023orthogonal}.
 We provide specific definitions of different Neyman-orthogonal learners in Table~\ref{tab:meta-learners}.
-Therein, we also specify the associated with the Neyman-orthogonality second-order remainder terms $R_2(\eta, \hat{\eta})$ that relate to the \emph{quasi-oracle efficiency} and \emph{double robustness} (see Appendix~\ref{app:background-NO-DR} for definitions). \end{itemize}
+Therein, we also specify the second-order remainder terms associated with Neyman-orthogonality $R_2(\eta, \hat{\eta})$ that relate to the \emph{quasi-oracle efficiency} and \emph{double robustness} (see Appendix~\ref{app:background-NO-DR} for definitions). \end{itemize}